Brennan-Clinch/Project2/Reports/data_channel_is_entertainment.md

 To predict the Number of Shares, we will use linear regression and ensemble based tree methods, including random forest and boosted trees.

-The data channel we will be analyzing is the socmed channel.
+The data channel we will be analyzing is the entertainment channel.

 # Import and Subset data

-I am going to import the dataset using a relative path and then subset it to only include data from the social media channel.
+I am going to import the dataset using a relative path and then subset it to only include data from the entertainment channel.

 ``` r
 library(readr)